 When the aircraft has increased speed, the fast air moving against the wings will prevent the aircraft from falling to the ground.

 If the speed is low, airflow to its wing may become lacking, and the aircraft will be unable to lift.
 Hence what is known as an aircraft stall.
+Usually, speed is presented as KIAS in aviation.

 You should know that different aircraft have varying stall speeds.
 So what factors influence stall speed?
 Let us get to find out below.